Does Your Insurance Policy Include COVID-19 Business Interruption Insurance?

-Usually when an unexpected disaster strikes and forces business closure, small business owners can turn to business interruption insurance to cover losses and costs.
+Usually, when an unexpected disaster strikes and forces business closure, small business owners can turn to business interruption insurance to help pay for a covered loss.
 Some states are considering requiring insurance companies to cover pandemic-related losses, which normally aren’t included in policies.

 Here’s what you need to know about business interruption insurance and covering your losses this year.

 What Is Business Interruption Insurance?

 Business interruption insurance is a business insurance policy designed to protect your business in case you’re forced to shut down for a period due to disaster.
-It’s sometimes known as business income and extra expense insurance.
+It’s sometimes known as business income insurance or business income and extra expense insurance.

 You may have business interruption insurance as a standalone policy or as part of a packaged policy, such as a business owner’s policy or multiple peril policy.

 What Does Business Interruption Insurance Cover?

-Generally, business interruption insurance helps you cover costs and lost revenue due to disaster, such as a fire, hurricane, theft or other disruptive events.
+Generally, business interruption insurance helps you cover costs and lost revenue due to a covered event such as a natural disaster, fire, hurricane, theft, or other disruptive events.
 Typically this coverage is for a specified length of time (also known as the restoration period).

-- Lost profits: This is the money your business could have earned without the interruption (up to your coverage limit).
+- Lost income/profits: This is the money your business could have earned without the interruption (up to your coverage limit).

-- Operating Expenses: Expenses such as rent or mortgage, utilities and other fixed costs.
-Some policies also cover the cost of moving to a temporary location, training employees on new equipment and other costs you incur to continue operating.
+- Operating Expenses: Expenses such as rent or mortgage, utilities, and other fixed costs can be included.
+Some policies also cover moving to a temporary location, training employees on new equipment and other costs you incur to continue operating.

-- Taxes: If taxes come due while you’re out of operation, your policy may cover some costs.
+- Taxes: If taxes come due while you’re out of operation, your insurance policy may cover some costs.

 - Debt repayment: If you are repaying a loan, business interruption coverage could help you stay on top of payments while not earning revenue.